-The UCD90160 also has status registers for each rail and the capability to log faults to flash memory for use in system troubleshooting.
-This is helpful in the event of a power-supply or system failure.
-The status registers (Figure 9) and the fault log (Figure 10) are available in the Fusion GUI.
+The UCD90160A also has status registers for each rail and the capability to log faults to flash memory for use in system troubleshooting.
+This is helpful in the event of a power supply or system failure.
+The status registers (Figure 9) and the fault log (Figure 10) are available in the Fusion Digital Power Designer software.
 See the UCD90xxx Sequencer and System Health Controller PMBus Command Reference (SLVU352) and the PMBus Specification for detailed descriptions of each status register and supported PMBus commands.